MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-share-dashboards.md

 # Share Power BI dashboards and reports with coworkers and others
 *Sharing* is the easiest way to give people access to your dashboards and reports in the Power BI service.
 You can share with people inside or outside your organization.

 You can share dashboards and reports from many places in the Power BI service: Favorites, Recent, My Workspace.
-You can share dashboards and reports in Shared with me, if the owner allows it.
 You can share from other workspaces, too, if you have the [Admin, Member, or Contributor role](service-new-workspaces.md#roles-in-the-new-workspaces) in the workspace.
+And you can share dashboards and reports in Shared with me, if the owner allows it.

 ![Share icon in a list of dashboards](media/service-share-dashboards/power-bi-share-new-look.png)

-The Power BI service offers [several other ways to collaborate and distribute dashboards and reports](service-how-to-collaborate-distribute-dashboards-reports.md), too.
+The Power BI service offers other ways to collaborate and distribute dashboards and reports, too.
+Read [Ways to collaborate and share in Power BI](service-how-to-collaborate-distribute-dashboards-reports.md) to see which way works best for your circumstances.

 With sharing, whether you share content inside or outside your organization, you need a [Power BI Pro license](../fundamentals/service-features-license-type.md).
 Your recipients also need Power BI Pro licenses, unless the content is in a [Premium capacity](../admin/service-premium-what-is.md).